 Can you freeze mashed potatoes?

 Yes!
-Store in freezer bags or an airtight container, ensuring as much air is removed as possible.
+Store in freezer bags or an airtight container, removing as much air as possible.

 Bowl of mashed potatoes with fork.